liuqx315/Multiscale-pattern/sundials_extensions/doc/source/CInterface.rst

 The user must supply at least one function of type :c:func:`ARKRhsFn()` to specify the explicit and/or implicit portions of the ODE system:

 .. c:function:: typedef int (*ARKRhsFn)(realtype t, N_Vector y, N_Vector ydot, void *user_data)`

-   :Purpose: These functions compute the ODE right-hand side for a given
-      value of the independent variable :math:`t` and state vector :math:`y`.
+   These functions compute the ODE right-hand side for a given value of the independent variable :math:`t` and state vector :math:`y`.

+   **Arguments:**
-   :Arguments:  `t` -- the current value of the independent variable.
+      * `t` -- the current value of the independent variable.

-      `y` -- the current value of teh dependent variable vector, :math:`y(t)`.
+      * `y` -- the current value of teh dependent variable vector, :math:`y(t)`.

-      `ydot` -- the output vector that forms a portion of the ODE RHS :math:`f_E(t,y) + f_I(t,y)`
+      * `ydot` -- the output vector that forms a portion of the ODE RHS :math:`f_E(t,y) + f_I(t,y)`

-      `user_data` -- the `user_data` pointer that was passed to :c:func:`ARKodeSetUserData()`.
+      * `user_data` -- the `user_data` pointer that was passed to :c:func:`ARKodeSetUserData()`.

+   **Return value:**
-   :Return value: An ARKRhsFn should return 0 if successful, a
-      positive value if a recoverable error occurred (in which case ARKode will attempt to correct), or a negative value if it failed unrecoverably (in which case the integration is halted and ARK_RHSFUNC_FAIL is returned).
+   An ARKRhsFn should return 0 if successful, a positive value if a recoverable error occurred (in which case ARKode will attempt to correct), or a negative value if it failed unrecoverably (in which case the integration is halted and ARK_RHSFUNC_FAIL is returned).

-   :Notes: Allocation of memory for `ydot` is handled within
+   **Notes:** Allocation of memory for `ydot` is handled within ARKode.
-      ARKode.
 A recoverable failure error return from the ARKRhsFn is typically used to flag a value of the dependent variable :math:`y` that is "illegal" in some way (e.g., negative where only a nonnegative value is physically meaningful).
 If such a return is made, ARKode will attempt to recover (possibly repeating the Newton iteration, or reducing the step size) in order to avoid this recoverable error return.
 There are some situations in which recovery is not possible even if the right-hand side function returns a recoverable error flag.
 One is when this occurs at the very first call to the ARKRhsFn (in which case ARKode returns ARK_FIRST_RHSFUNC_ERR).
 Another is when a recoverable error is reported by ARKRhsFn after the integrator completes a successful stage, in which case ARKode returns ARK_UNREC_RHSFUNC_ERR).